triump0870/mdb/README.md

 API Documentation
 ------------------------
-This is Fynd Movie Task API resource documatation.
 To test the APIs use these demo users

     username: temp@temp.com
     password: temp